 5. An Ideal Time for a Gorilla Trek

-The Gorilla Naming Ceremony is held annually between September and October at the foothills of Volcanoes National Park.
+The gorilla naming ceremony is held annually between September and October at the foothills of Volcanoes National Park.
 The event brings together conservation champions and offers travellers a unique glimpse into Rwanda’s successful blend of culture, eco-tourism, and wildlife preservation.
+This is a fantastic time for your gorilla trekking safari.

 Author: Murielle Vegezzi